 Please enter your number plate and pay at a payment machine in the car park when you leave.
-Payment is by card or by phone.
-You may also pay online up to 24 hours after leaving (see payment machine for details).
-If you need to pay with cash, please go to the car parking office before you leave.
+Payment by card or by phone is preferred.
+If you do not have a card, you may also pay online up to 24 hours after leaving (see payment machine for details).
+If you need to pay with cash, please go to the car parking office on level 2 corridor before you leave.

 You may park free for 30 minutes and there are drop off/pick up points on the hospital site.
-Car parks are run by the Trust and all money raised is invested in patient and visitor services.
+Car parks are run by the trust and all money raised is invested in patient and visitor services.

-Parking charges can be found on the Trust website: www.ouh.nhs.uk/hospitals/jr/find-us
+Parking charges can be found on the trust website: www.ouh.nhs.uk/hospitals/jr/documents/jr-a4-travel-sheet.pdf